 Faith could even be characterised by free-falling down the face of a wave on take-off, when one’s attention is momentarily suspended between interpreting the situation and anticipating what’s about to happen.
 The body knows what to do and responds accordingly.
 It has an innate relationship with the wave, which is like a relationship with God.
 The mind becomes disengaged from the task of making sense,[iii] just like the surfboard becomes disengaged from the wave during a late take-off.

 By contrast, the spatial frame of reference can be rendered as the surfer’s visual perspective in tension with how the surfboard feels under his feet.
 Both play a role.
 But, the ego tends to place more value in the visual mode, and subsequently neglects the more relevant source of information streaming through the legs.
-What the ego can’t see, and obviously takes for granted, is the swirling activity beneath the surface: the chain of orbiting particles, symbolic of the subconscious mind.
+What the ego can’t see, and obviously takes for granted, is the deep relationship between the surfboard and the wave; which speaks to the primal relationship between body and mind.

 Return to introduction: Surfism.